 Greg Hodson is Chief Technical Regulatory Liaison for E. & J. Gallo Winery.
 He has a Bachelor’s in Biochemistry and a Doctorate in Food Chemistry.
 After working as an analytical chemist in the dairy industry, he spent 12 years working with the UK Government on technical aspects of food legislation.
-During this time, he conducted negotiations for the UK in the European Union, Codex Alimentarius, the United Nations, and the Organisation of Vine and Wine.
-Greg Hodson moved to Gallo in 1997 and has held a wide variety of positions in winery research management, quality assurance, regulatory affairs, and compliance.
-He is currently responsible for technical regulatory affairs issues in connection with trade in wine, both in the US and internationally.
-He is a member of the US industry delegation to both the World Wine Trade Group and the Asia Pacific Economic Cooperation’s Wine Regulatory Forum and for 16 years was Chair of the California Wine Institute’s Technical Advisory Committee.
+During this time, he conducted negotiations for the UK in the European Union, Codex Alimentarius, the United Nations, and the International Organisation of Vine and Wine.
+Greg moved to Gallo in 1997 and has held a wide variety of positions in winery research management, regulatory affairs, and compliance.
+He is currently responsible for technical regulatory affairs issues in connection with trade in wine, both in the United States and internationally.
+He is a member of the U.S. industry delegation to both the World Wine Trade Group and the Asia Pacific Economic Cooperation’s Wine Regulatory Forum and for 16 years was Chair of the California Wine Institute’s Technical Advisory Committee.
 In addition, Greg serves as the President of FIVS.

 Michael Lurie is the Senior Vice President, Brand Strategy of Constellation Brands.
 Beginning with the company in 2005, he has served in a variety of different roles during Constellation Brands’ remarkable evolution to becoming a leading international wine, spirits, and beer producer.
 An attorney by vocation, since the beginning of 2016, Michael has been based in Europe (now Zug, Switzerland) overseeing Constellation’s brand strategy initiatives for various premium products across the beer, wine, and spirits spectrum.
 Prior to this role, Michael Lurie served as General Counsel to Constellation’s beer business, based in Chicago, USA.
 Throughout his tenure, he has handled a wide range of Constellation’s wine, spirits, and beer initiatives, including in both the US and international acquisition and distribution realms, and he has had extensive involvement with Constellation’s external affairs and corporate social responsibility activities.
 Earlier in his career, Mr. Lurie was a partner at a major commercial law firm in Chicago, and also served a two-year stint in Illinois state government.
 He is a graduate of Stanford University and the University of San Diego School of Law.

 Ignacio Sánchez Recarte